figtools/figgy.docs/deployment/standard.md

 title: Standard
 has_children: false
 parent: Deploying Figgy
+grand_parent: Getting Started
 nav_order: 4
 ---

+<br/>

-#### Figgy is designed for deep and convenient SSO integrations with OKTA, Google, or through AWS Bastion accounts.
+> Figgy is designed for deep and convenient SSO integrations with OKTA, Google, or through AWS Bastion accounts.
 We **strongly** recommend selecting one of these other options for virtually ALL use cases.

-<br/>
 ## Figgy Standard

 If you've already read through [Deploying Figgy](/docs/deployment/index.html) and you understand what you're giving up